 In his spare time, Ronnie is an avid reader and collector of books, loves to hunt, and spend time with his family.

 Phil was born in Fletcher, NC but grew up in East Tennessee before moving his junior year to Richmond County where he graduated high school in 2003.
 Phil married his "high school crush" (he was too intimidated to speak to for 4 years!)
 Amanda in 2008 after graduating from UNCW.
 Together they have three energetic boys with the strongest Bible names his wife would allow: Uriah, Simeon, and Gideon.
-Phil's highest desire for his boys is to see all three saved and going further in their faith than he ever did!
+Phil also has a baby girl, Amelia Rose.
+Phil's highest desire for his children is to see all three saved and going further in their faith than he ever did!

 Phil operates his own business that he started in 2008.
 Besides spending time with his family, Phil enjoys marble runs, NBA basketball, and most of all Phil totally loves creating personalized music videos for his close friends and family.